Speaking: Functional Language C2 - Lesson 2: Professional/Keynote Level Public Speaking (Debating Abstract Concepts, Ceremonial Speeches)

 "My opponent's argument is built upon the flawed premise that economic growth is always synonymous with human progress.
 I contend that this is a dangerously simplistic view."

-Ceremonial2 speeches (e.g., a formal welcome, a tribute, a farewell) are about eloquence, respect, and capturing the emotion of a specific occasion.
+Ceremonial speeches (e.g., a formal welcome, a tribute, a farewell) are about eloquence, respect, and capturing the emotion of the occasion.

 "Therefore, I ask you to please raise your glasses.
 Let us toast to..."